wgriffiths/PIMGento-2-API/README.md

 You can discover PIMGento2 (API) on the official website (https://www.pimgento.com/).

-> This version is replacing the old PIMGento2 connector (https://github.com/Agence-DnD/PIMGento-2).
+> The first version of the PIMGento2 connector will not be maintained anymore by the end of 2018 (https://github.com/Agence-DnD/PIMGento-2).

 ### Documentation